-In 2016, Mexico City Airport Trust issued \$2BN non-recourse bonds to help finance the construction of Mexico City's New International Airport - which is expected to have an initial capacity of approximately 57 million annual passengers, and increase progressively to reach 125 million per year.
+In 2016, Mexico City Airport Trust issued \$2BN non-recourse bonds to help finance the construction of Mexico City's New International Airport.
 One year later, Mexico City Airport Trust issued a re-tap for \$4BN, bringing its total debt outstanding in the debt capital markets to \$6BN.

-The Mexico City Airport Trust is a special purpose vehicle created to receive future passenger charges collected at Mexico City's existing Benito Juárez International Airport and the future passenger charges related to the currently-under-construction Mexico City New International Airport.
+The Mexico City Airport Trust is a special purpose vehicle created to receive future passenger charges collected at Mexico City's existing Benito Juárez International Airport, thus the new projects recent cancelation had limited structural impact.

-Both issuances were certified as Green Bond offerings, since the new airport is designed to be carbon-neutral and to run 100% on clean energy.
+Both issuances were certified as Green Bond offerings, since the new airport was designed to be carbon-neutral and to run 100% on clean energy.